ajitgoel/Notes/InterviewQuestions/Client-Side Optimization.md

 	-   **Max-Age.** In the max-age header, we can write “This file expires 1 week from today”.
 -**Image Guidelines**
 There are some good guidelines for image processing.
--   It is good to reduce the size of an image without compromising the quality to a large extent by using various image compression utilities.
+==-   It is good to reduce the size of an image without compromising the quality to a large extent by using various image compression utilities.==
 -   Never set the dimension of an image using the width and height attributes of the HTML image element for dynamic resizing.
 -   You should replace vector graphics with resolution-independent raster graphics.
 -   PNG format is preferred.
-- Place JavaScript at the bottom of the HTML page
-- Place stylesheets at the top
 - **DNS Lookups:** Since DNS Lookups increase the response time and bring latency, we should resolve the domain name before a user click a link.
-- Use CDN to cache all static data